Sports Illustrated Stadium: Accessibility and transportation

 The stadium can be reached via the Harrison station by the Newark-World Trade Center train of the PATH rapid transit system.
-A $256 million reconstruction and expansion, to accommodate the burgeoning economic growth and development in the area and the increasing number of fans taking the PATH on game days, was completed on June 15, 2019.
-The stadium is accessible from Newark Penn Station by transferring to the PATH rapid transit system and traveling one stop to Harrison.
+A $256 million reconstruction and expansion, to accommodate the economic growth and development in the area and the increasing number of fans taking the PATH on game days, was completed on June 15, 2019.
+The stadium is accessible from Newark Penn Station by transferring to the PATH system and traveling one stop to Harrison.
 The stadium is also served by the 40 New Jersey Transit Bus route.

 Bicycle parking is available near the stadium at the Harrison PATH station plazas with dozens of outdoor bicycle racks and two secure enclosed bicycle storage facilities provide by Oonee that can hold eight bicycles each.

 The nearby Jackson Street Bridge crosses the Passaic River to the Ironbound neighborhood in Newark and is a popular pedestrian route to and from the stadium.
 In 2022, a soccer and Red Bulls themed mural was installed at the corner of Market Street and the Jackson Street Bridge.
 The mural, titled Unity Goal, was painted by Newark artist Diegumberrto who said "Soccer is a sport that unifies people of all ethnic backgrounds, cultures, and languages.
 The mural embodies the love of the game and adds a level of excitement as people gather to walk across the bridge to (Red Bull Arena)."

 Sports Illustrated Stadium is accessible by car via I-280, with connections to the New Jersey Turnpike (I-95), Garden State Parkway, McCarter Highway (NJ-21), and other highways and roads.
 There are several designated lots and the Harrison Parking Center garage available for parking in the immediate vicinity.